ASLseg: Adapting SAM in the Loop for Semi-supervised Liver Tumor Segmentation: Introduction

 \section{Introduction}

-Medical image segmentation is increasingly important for clinical practice, such as liver tumor diagnosis and screening.
 Liver cancer is one of the most common cancers, so accurately determining the location and size of tumor areas is crucial for preoperative treatment, intraoperative resection and postoperative recurrence prevention and control \cite{c26}.
 Liver tumor segmentation using deep learning technology can significantly improve the work efficiency and accuracy of surgeons.
 However, the mainstream image segmentation methods rely on a large amount of annotated data to train the model, while in the medical field, the annotation data of images are not only dependent on expert knowledge, but also limited by data cost and privacy protection \cite{c24,c25}.
-Compared with the natural image field, the public data sets available for training are very limited, and only a small part of public CT scans contain annotations performed by experts \cite{c1}, especially for liver tumors, which are diverse in type, with indistinct boundaries and strong anisotropy.
+Compared with the natural image field, the public data sets available for training are very limited \cite{c1}, especially for liver tumors, which are diverse in type, with indistinct boundaries and strong anisotropy.
+With that being said, there are large amounts of unlabeled abdominal CT images and how to fully exploit the power of those unlabeled images is of great importance \cite{c27}.

 To address this issue, Semi-Supervised Learning (SSL) has been widely adopted in the medical image segmentation field \cite{cvpr1}, which can effectively leverage unlabeled data to enhance the generalization ability of the model.
 There are two common training strategies for SSL: (1) consistency regularization, which aims to enforce the consistency of the model outputs under different perturbations \cite{c2,c3}; (2) self-training, which aims to use the predictions of a low-cost model to generate and filter noisy pseudo-labels and use them with the labeled data for re-training \cite{c4}.
 However, due to the low quality of pseudo-labels, most semi-supervised paradigms are still far from being fully supervised counterpart.
 Therefore, how to generate more reliable pseudo-labels and narrow the performance gap between semi-supervised and fully supervised is a pressing challenge to be addressed.